software-students-fall2023/1-specification-exercise-teamteamteam/README.md

 1. As an NYU student, I want to report my lost item with detailed descriptions and photos so that others can easily identify it.

-2. As an NYU student, I want to search for found items based on specific criteria like itemtype, color, and location within the campus so that I can quickly locate my belongings.
+2. As an NYU student, I want to search for found items based on specific criteria like item type, color, and location within the campus so that I can quickly locate my belongings.

 3. As an NYU student, I want to view the geolocation of found items on an NYU campus mapso that I can determine where it was located.